 facility as defined by the Mental Health and Developmental Disabilities

-Code, the Nursing Home Care Act, the Specialized Mental Health Rehabilitation Act, or the Child Care Act of 1969, or any other
+Code, the Nursing Home Care Act, the Specialized Mental Health Rehabilitation Act of 2013, or the Child Care Act of 1969, or any other

 facility providing care or treatment to mentally ill persons.